kerelape/filesystem/README.md

 # filesystem

-An object-oriented, and, thus, elegant implementation of filesystem in Go.
+An object-oriented, and, therefore, elegant implementation of filesystem in Go.